 Introducing Biblical Interpretation Part 2: Logos Mobile Ed

 If you would like expert guidance on how to study the Bible, then you should consider the Mobile Ed course by Logos entitled, “Introducing Biblical Interpretation.”
 In my first post on “Introducing Biblical Interpretation” (which can be found here), I looked at the overall format of Logos’s Mobile Ed courses and provided an overview of what this course has to offer.
 In this review I will look more specifically at the first half of the course, detailing its strengths and weaknesses.
 Before proceeding, however, I would like to point out some exciting new developments with Logos.
 In my previous post, I noted how Logos Bible Study software has taken Bible study to a whole new level with Logos 5.
 No sooner were my comments “hot off the press” when Logos introduced its newest and latest version Logos 6!
 Logos 6 makes some gigantic leaps in Bible study and I can’t wait to procure a copy of it.
-For an introduction to Logos 6 click here.
+For an introduction to Logos 6 click here (Now Logos 8!).
 Now on to the review!

 In a brief introduction to the course, Michael S. Heiser announces that his task is threefold: 1) to alert the student to various obstacles interpreters face (hence why there are different interpretations of a biblical text); 2) to train the student to “see things in the text.”
 As Heiser states, “Bible study, Bible research is a lot more than Bible reading;” and 3) to act as a guide by showing how to analyze the text, as well as, introducing various resources that are available to help with Bible study.